Feliix42/dfg-mlir/docs/Install.md

 ## dummy version for most OS

 [build_dfg.sh](../build_dfg.sh) script is provided in the root directory of this repository.
 It requires you to provide the absolute path to your clone of the llvm project.
+Make sure you assign the efficient permissions to the file and then:
 ```
 If in the root dir:
 ./build_dfg.sh /path/to/you/llvm/dir